 Volunteers will assist our Robin’s Nest Coordinator by participating with youth in monthly “Best Day” events.
 These events allow youth to experience positive, caring adult interaction, while engaged in fun, family-oriented activities.
 Past opportunities have included, skiing, snowboarding, paddle boarding, fishing, and much more!
 Volunteer opportunities are also available to people interested in hosting an event.

-Create-A-Keepsake is a program that pairs volunteers with individuals to design a create a memorial keepsake.
+Create-A-Keepsake is a program that pairs volunteers with individuals to design and create a memorial keepsake.
 We are looking for volunteers who are skilled in sewing to help individuals and families create items such as bears, pillows, and other materials that honor the memory of their loved ones.
 Volunteers that have a heart for grieving individuals and want to be a part of the experience, while assisting the families and the staff are welcome, too!

 Michael’s Place is continually in need of assistance with general office tasks such as computer data entry, updating files and records, preparing mailings, organizing program materials, soliciting meal donations, etc.